 I was working two jobs at once for years, but, I was living a life in New York City where I was able to be comfortable, spend my money on what I wanted to, and put a ton in the bank as well.
 I made a lot of friends, and I kept saying to myself and others: This is the happiest I’ve ever been.

 Things were good.
 Until they weren’t.
 Which is life, and many things do turn on a dime in reality.
 I tried to hold on as much as possible, truly.
 My company got acquired which changes management.
 It happens.
-But my friends were falling off like flies, and while my disposition for positivity and an elevated outlook is something I’ve been #blessed with, the mundane minutia that had plagued my past co-workers finally built up for me after a year and a half.
+But my friends were leaving in droves, and while my disposition for positivity and an elevated outlook is something I’ve been #blessed with, the mundane minutia that had plagued my past co-workers finally built up for me after a year and a half after the first left.

-After work, I would go to an event through Instagram, and while I knew I could always say no, an opportunity for free food and drinks with a cool company made it much more difficult to decline.
+After my work day was over, I would go to an event through Instagram.
+And while I knew I could always say no, an opportunity for free food and drinks with a cool company made it much more difficult to decline.
 I hit the point where I asked my friend Sam, who had also recently quit her job, at what point are you miserable enough at work that you know you should quit your job?

 As soon as the words came out of my mouth, it seemed irresponsible not to hear what projected out of me, and the answer had to be: immediately.